JSeligstein/chip8/README.md

 * no binary support
 * .ds must be in pairs of two (requested by the docs)

 c8disasm: the disassembler
 --------------------------
 Given a compiled binary, this will output a reasonable readable code output

 Known bugs/issues:
-* if a location has multiple labels, only one is outputted and the others are just missing
 * if a label is referred to but isn't an even byte number, it won't get displayed.  (this generally is a bad idea here anyway)
 * it is quite hard/impossible to decipher a .ds instruction, so some